Property B

 A 2-coloring of a hypergraph, equivalent to a collection C with Property B.

 In mathematics, Property B is a certain set theoretic property.
-Formally, given a finite set X, a collection C of subsets of X has Property B if we can partition X into two disjoint subsets Y and Z such that every set in C meets both Y and Z.
+Formally, given a finite set $X$, a collection $C$ of subsets of $X$ has Property B if we can partition $X$ into two disjoint subsets $Y$ and $Z$ such that every set in $C$ meets both $Y$ and $Z$.

 The property gets its name from mathematician Felix Bernstein, who first introduced the property in 1908.

-Property B is equivalent to 2-coloring the hypergraph described by the collection C. A hypergraph with property B is also called 2-colorable.
-Sometimes it is also called bipartite, by analogy to the bipartite graphs.
+Property B is equivalent to 2-coloring the hypergraph described by the collection $C$.
+A hypergraph with property B is also called 2-colorable.
+Sometimes it is also called bipartite, by analogy to the bipartite graphs (see bipartite hypergraph).

 Property B is often studied for uniform hypergraphs (set systems in which all subsets of the system have the same cardinality) but it has also been considered in the non-uniform case.

+Some formulations use combinatorial designs, where the collection is a design, the sets are blocks, and the elements are points.

-The problem of checking whether a collection C has Property B is called the set splitting problem.
+The problem of checking whether a collection $C$ has Property B is called the set splitting problem.

-Smallest set-families without property B
+Smallest collections without property B

-The Steiner triple system S_{7}, the smallest 3-uniform set that doesn't have property B.
+The Steiner triple system $S_7$, the smallest 3-uniform collection that doesn't have property B.

+Unsolved problem in mathematics: What is the smallest collection of $n$-uniform sets without Property B for all $n$?

-The smallest number of sets in a collection of sets of size n such that C does not have Property B is denoted by m(n).
+The smallest number of sets in a collection of sets of size $n$ such that $C$ does not have Property B is denoted by $m(n)$.

 Small values of m(n)

-It is known that m(1) = 1, m(2) = 3, m(3) = 7 (as can by seen by the following examples), and m(4) = 23 (Östergård), although finding this result was the result of an exhaustive search.
-An upper bound of 23 (Seymour, Toft) and a lower bound of 21 (Manning) have been proven.
-At the time of this writing (March 2017), there is no OEIS entry for the sequence m(n) yet, due to the lack of terms known.
+For $n = 1, 2, 3, 4$: